sciZer0/newdiscoveries/c/README.md

 > ### Hand is the thing by which Organism is pushing an object.

+So,

+In Case #1, Organism, by its Hand, is pushing the 20 kg object during 30 seconds.<br>
+In Case #2, Organism, by its Hand, is pushing the 20 kg object during 30 seconds.<br>
+In Case #3, Organism, by its Hand, is pushing the 20 kg object during 30 seconds.<br>

 --

 ## 2.3.
 New Concept of Work and New Concept of Energy